 There's more work to do after the award.
-Connecting with your scholars as they navigate college - particularly during difficult issues like the current pandemic - is pivotal to the long-term success of your scholars and your program.
+Connecting with your scholars as they navigate college - particularly during difficult issues like the current pandemic - is pivotal to the long-term retention and success of your scholars, and of your program.

 As a member of an organization that enables students to get the education they deserve, you are well aware of the network of factors that can create barriers for young people seeking to get ahead.
 Whether the barriers are economic, disability based, or personal, your scholarships are often a much-needed missing link that helps students thrive.